Keeping Your Smile Bright & Healthy In Elkhart, Millersburg, Crossroads, Keystone, & Bremen, IN

 Oral sedation includes anti-anxiety medications in the form of a pill that is swallowed or dissolved under the tongue.

-IV treatment involves injecting medication into the bloodstream for quick relaxation and a deep sleep.
+IV treatment involves injecting medication into the bloodstream for quick relaxation and deep sleep.
 The amount administered can be controlled, and when given an IV, you won’t remember your procedure, which is great news for especially nervous patients.
 We can help you decide if IV is the right sedation option for you.